sul-dlss-labs/rialto-dev/README.md

 # rialto-dev

-A docker-based development environment for RIALTO
+A docker-compose-based development environment for RIALTO

 ## Requirements
 * git